johnnovak/gridmonger-site/source/basic-editing.rst

 and all sorts of other paraphernalia brave adventurers frequently run into in well-designed dungeons?

-Because in the vast majority of cases these contraptions take up an entire cell, they are represented as different *floor types*.
+In tunnel style dungeons these contraptions take up an entire cell, so they are represented as different *floor types*.
 You can draw them with the number keys :kbd:`1` to :kbd:`7`.
 But there are more than 20 floor types in total, so how does that exactly work?

 Each number key is assigned to up to four floor types.
-You can cycle forward between all floor types assigned to a particular number key by pressing the key alone, and backward by pressing the key with the :kbd:`Shift` modifier.
+You can cycle forward between all floor types assigned to a particular number key by pressing the key multiple times repeatedly, and backward by pressing the key with the :kbd:`Shift` modifier.

 .. raw:: html